jun-simons/FlexPreview/README.md

 ### Custom Device Resolutions

 For precise testing, use the Command Palette to set any custom width and height you need.
 For many, the preset options may be enough!
-- `Flex Preview: Show Preview` - Launches the preview panel.
+- `Flex Preview: Show Extension` - Launches the preview panel.
 - `Flex Preview: Set Custom Resolution` - Prompts for a custom width and height.
 - `Flex Preview: Select Preset Resolution` - Provides a command-based alternative to the UI dropdown.